cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 ```

-So as you can see the public page is at `HomePageContent` that is server by `homepage.js` and let's dive into that
+So as you can see the public page is at `HomePageContent` that is served by `homepage.js`.
+Let's dive into that
 snippet for some explanation.

 #### Homepage